nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Below is an example scenario of how the add assessment feature behaves at each step:
 * Step 1 - The user executes `add_assessment c/cs2113t n/midterms m/20 w/10` to add an assessment.
 The `add_assessment`
   command calls the `AddAssessmentCommand.execute` method.
-Within `AddAssessmentCommand.execute`, `ModuleList.getModuleWithCode("cs2113t")` is called to ensure that there is an existing module with code `cs2113t`.
+* Step 2 - Within `AddAssessmentCommand.execute`, `ClassList.getClassWithId("cs2113t")` is called to ensure that there
+  is an existing class with code `cs2113t`.
-* Step 2 - If an existing module with code `cs2113t` is found, the `MAXIMUM_MARKS` and `WEIGHTAGE` arguments are checked to ensure that they are valid.
+* Step 3 - If an existing class with code `cs2113t` is found, the `MAXIMUM_MARKS` and `WEIGHTAGE` arguments are checked to ensure that they are valid.
-* Step 3 - If the `MAXIMUM_MARKS` and `WEIGHTAGE` arguments are valid, a new `Assessment` object with name, maximum marks and weightage set to `midterms`, `20` and `10` respectively is created under the existing `Module` with code `cs2113t`.
+* Step 4 - If the `MAXIMUM_MARKS` and `WEIGHTAGE` arguments are valid, a new `Assessment` object with name, maximum marks and weightage set to `midterms`, `20` and `10` respectively is created under the existing `TeachingClass` with code `cs2113t`.
 Then, `AssessmentList.addAssessment` is called to add the newly created `Assessment` object into the `assessments` ArrayList within `AssessmentList`.
-* Step 4 - Within `AssessmentList.addAssessment`, the name of the newly created `Assessment` object is checked to ensure there is no existing assessment with name `midterms`.
-At the same time, the weightage of the newly created `Assessment` object is also checked to ensure that the total weightage of the assessments in the `cs2113t` module will not exceed 100 with the addition of the weightage of the newly created `Assessment` object.
+* Step 5 - Within `AssessmentList.addAssessment`, the name of the newly created `Assessment` object is checked to ensure there is no existing assessment with name `midterms`.
+At the same time, the weightage of the newly created `Assessment` object is also checked to ensure that the total weightage of the assessments in the `cs2113t` class will not exceed 100 with the addition of the weightage of the newly created `Assessment` object.
-* Step 5 - If the name and weightage of the newly created `Assessment` object are valid, the newly created `Assessment` object is added into the `assessments` ArrayList within `AssessmentList`.
+* Step 6 - If the name and weightage of the newly created `Assessment` object are valid, the newly created `Assessment` object is added into the `assessments` ArrayList within `AssessmentList`.

 <br>